magemega/openmage-mm_cmscontentfilemode/README.md

 > ## 🔥 Auto compile Tailwindcss [BETA]
 > If you're a fan of Tailwind CSS, you must definitely try the BETA feature that auto-compiles the files and generates a CSS with Tailwind classes!
 > You can also create your own reusable templates and add them to TinyMCE!
+> ## 🔥 Discover also the integration of [Monaco Editor](https://github.com/empiricompany/openmage-mm_monacoeditor) in OpenMage for an amazing Developer Experience!
 ---

 ## Requirements